NeuraiProject/uNeurai/README.md

 ## Alternative libraries

-[DIY Bitcoin Hardware website](https://diybitcoinhardware.com/) has a nice collection of bitcoin-related projects, resources and libraries for makers.
+[DIY Neurai Hardware website](https://diybitcoinhardware.com/) has a nice collection of neurai-related projects, resources and libraries for makers.

-A few bitcoin libraries:
+A few Neurai libraries:

-- [secp256k1](https://github.com/bitcoin-core/secp256k1) — elliptic curve library  from Bitcoin Core and a [version](https://github.com/diybitcoinhardware/secp256k1-embedded) working with Arduino IDE & Mbed out of the box.
+- [secp256k1](https://github.com/bitcoin-core/secp256k1) — elliptic curve library  from Neurai Node and a [version](https://github.com/diybitcoinhardware/secp256k1-embedded) working with Arduino IDE & Mbed out of the box.
-- [libwally](https://github.com/ElementsProject/libwally-core/) - bitcoin library from Blockstream and a [version](https://github.com/diybitcoinhardware/libwally-embedded) working with Arduino IDE.
+- [libwally](https://github.com/ElementsProject/libwally-core/) - Neurai library from Blockstream and a [version](https://github.com/diybitcoinhardware/libwally-embedded) working with Arduino IDE.
-- [f469-disco](https://github.com/diybitcoinhardware/f469-disco) - micropython bitcoin bundle for STM Discovery board and other platforms.
+- [f469-disco](https://github.com/diybitcoinhardware/f469-disco) - micropython Neurai bundle for STM Discovery board and other platforms.

 ## Installation

-The library is [available](https://www.arduino.cc/reference/en/libraries/ubitcoin/) in the Arduino Library manager, or you can download and install it manually.
+You can download the latest release manually from this repository.

-[Download](https://github.com/micro-bitcoin/uBitcoin/archive/master.zip) the zip file from our [repository](https://github.com/micro-bitcoin/uBitcoin/) and select in Arduino IDE `Sketch` → `Include library` → `Add .ZIP library...`.
+[Download](https://github.com/NeuraiProject/uNeurai/archive/refs/heads/main.zip) the zip file from our [repository](https://github.com/NeuraiProject/uNeurai/) and select in Arduino IDE `Sketch` → `Include library` → `Add .ZIP library...`.

 Or clone it into your `Documents/Arduino/libraries` folder: